BendingSpoons/katana-swift/README.md

 When defining a `Store` you can provide a list of interceptors that are triggered whenever an item is dispatched.
 An interceptor is like a catch-all system that can be used to implement functionalities such as logging or to dynamically change the behaviour of the store.
 An interceptor is invoked every time a dispatchable item is about to be handled.

 #### DispatchableLogger
-Katana comes with a built in `DispatchableLogger` interceptor that logs all the dispatchable, but the one listed in the black list parameter.
+ Katana comes with a built-in `DispatchableLogger` interceptor that logs all the dispatchables, except the ones listed in the blacklist parameter.

 ```swift
 let dispatchableLogger = DispatchableLogger.interceptor(blackList: [NotToLog.self])